potatoeggy/eifueo/docs/ce1/math115.md

 Its dimension is equal to the rank of the matrix.

-The **row space** of a matrix is the set of all linear combinations of its rows, which can be found by taking each row, excluding free vectors, from RREF.
+The **row space** of a matrix is the set of all linear combinations of its rows, which can be found by taking each non-zero row from RREF.

 $$\text{Row}(A) = \{A^t\vec x | \vec x\in\mathbb R^n\} = \text{Span}\{\vec r_1, \vec r_2, ..., \vec r_m\}$$